 Solid relationship amongst the employees

-An ethical employee quickly builds lasting relationships with their co-workers.
+The ethical employee quickly builds lasting relationships with their co-workers.
 Everyone knows what you believe in and how you may react to certain situations.
 This means you’re more relatable with little potential for misunderstandings.

 Personal ethics in the workplace means it’s easy to identify each team member for what they can do, and therefore, roles are easily assigned.
 This is a good thing as it aids the division of labour.
 This will only affect the workplace if a member of a team leaves and someone new is employed.
 The new staff may find it hard to fit into the team initially.
-Some workers may be stuck or stereotyped to a particular role and would find it difficult in a new role.
+Some workers may be stuck or stereotyped in a particular role and would find it difficult in a new role.
 The team will need to work out a balance that suits both the workplace and the individuals.